The Velvet Underground (book)

-The Velvet Underground is a paperback by journalist Michael Leigh, published in September 1963, that reports on paraphilia in the US.
+The Velvet Underground is a paperback book by journalist Michael Leigh, published in September 1963, that reports on paraphilia in the US.

 Content

 Leigh investigates "aberrant" sexual behavior between consenting adults; that is, everything other than simple intercourse conducted in privacy by a heterosexual couple, e.g., husband and wife swapping, group sex, sex orgy parties, homosexual activities, sado-masochism.
-The author reports on the various ways in which such practices are solicited (newspaper advertisements, clubs, etcetera), and by following these leads, manages to get into touch with many of its participants, usually through written correspondence.
+The author reports on the various ways in which such practices are solicited (newspaper advertisements, clubs, etc.), and by following these leads, manages to get into touch with many of its participants, usually through written correspondence.
 The book liberally includes quotations from this material.
 This is complemented with quotes from various magazines.

 The author's general aim is to establish that a shift in attitude toward sexuality is taking place in society that not only allows a large cross-section of the American population to partake in such non-standard sexual practices, but also allows them to believe that what they are doing is perfectly healthy and normal.
 A central passage in the book is a quote/paraphrase from a 1961 article in the French Esprit magazine, which calls this liberal attitude toward sex the sexual revolution, and attributes it to the general availability of contraceptives.

 The book is ambiguous in tone, posing as an objective investigative report on a social phenomenon, while being, at the same time, full of subjective language reflecting the author's seeming moral bias against the practices and attitudes observed.

 UK edition and sequel

 The Velvet Underground was republished in 1967 in the United Kingdom under the title Bizarre Sex Underground.

-In 1968, Harry Roskolenko (1907-1980) brought out a sequel, The Velvet Underground Revisited, though it was attributed to Michael Leigh again (Michael Leigh had died in 1965).
+In 1968, Harry Roskolenko (1907–1980) brought out a sequel, The Velvet Underground Revisited, which was attributed to Michael Leigh, even though he had died in 1965.